• Skip to primary navigation

 • For savory cooking, I make it without any inclusions (cinnamon, vanilla…).

-• For latte frothing or cutting Cold Brew Coffee, drip coffee or for an Earl Grey Latte, I make it as is, like half & half with a sweet edge.
+• For latte frothing or cutting Cold Brew Coffee, drip coffee, Earl Grey Latte, or 5 Minute Chai Latte, I make it as is, like half & half with a sweet edge.

-• Cream, Half & Half, Whole or 2% Milk: The consistency of this cashew milk recipe is about like half & half.
+• Cream, Half & Half, Whole or 2% Milk: The consistency of this cashew milk recipe is similar to half & half.
 If a thinner or thicker milk is preferred, adjust the amount of water used when blending by about one cup either way.
 It’s completely adjustable.

 Two jars of homemade cashew milk.

 • A high-speed blender is a must for nut milk.
-To get the cashews perfectly smooth, I use Vitamix.
-You don’t have to strain the blended cashews, if using a VitaMix so all the fiber and nutrients are retained.
+To get the cashews perfectly smooth, I use Vitamix (affiliate link).
+You don’t have to strain the blended cashews, if using a VitaMix so all the ingredients are retained.
 Just soak the cashews overnight at room temperature water, then blend.

 • Sweetener (or not) of Choice: Sweeten this cashew milk recipe with dates, maple syrup, honey, agave, sweetener of choice or no sweetener at all.
 Play with the ratios to suit your taste/dietary needs.
 After making this recipe for cashew milk a few times, you’ll discover the combination of flavors and/or level of sweetness you prefer.